Brush and Leaf Collection

 Residents in Metro Nashville’s Urban and General Services Districts have their brush and yard waste collected four times a year on a rotation schedule along 12 routes.
 Instead of chippers, Metro Public Works uses knuckle boom trucks equipped with a mechanical arm that lifts brush piles up and into a trailer that’s pulled behind the truck.
 This method of collecting brush is quieter and safer than using wood chippers, and allows Metro to provide quicker and more efficient service.

-To assist citizens who need brush disposal more often than the four collections provided annually by Metro, Public Works offers free brush disposal for Davidson County residents at the Bordeaux Mulch Facility, 1400 County Hospital Road, and the Omohundro Recycle Convenience Center at 1019 Omohundro Place (off Lebanon Rd and Fessler's Lane).
+To assist citizens who need brush disposal more often than the four collections provided annually by Metro, Public Works offers free brush disposal for Davidson County residents (pick-up truck loads only, no trailers) at both of the Nature's Best Organics of Tennessee locations and at the Ezell Pike Convenience Center.

 Believe it or not, there is a right way and a wrong way to set out your brush for pick-up.